gaurav1780/comp1010practicalClassMaterial/week 05 - classesObjects/workshopClassesObjects.md

 ## Question 4 (`compareTo` method)

-Consider the class `GoalScoringRecord` in the project contained in `workshopClassesObjectsTemplate.zip`.
+Consider the class `GoalScoringRecord` contained within the package `practicalClassCodes.week05`.
 Complete the method `compareTo` so the corresponding test supplied in class `GoalScoringRecordTest` passes.

 <!--### Solution
 -->